Kelechidavid1/SQL_Data_Cleaning_Project/README.md

 # SQL_Data_Cleaning_Project
+## INTRODUCTION
 This project highlights the techniques by which raw dataset can be cleaned.